This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 Don’t let speed and convenience overshadow the main focus of research or your products will be driven by what users say, and huge areas of both friction and delight will be overlooked.

-[TIP] As Margaret Mead famously wrote, “What people say, what people do, and what they say they do are entirely different things.”
+[TIP] As Margaret Mead is often credited with saying, “What people say, what people do, and what they say they do are entirely different things.”

 As a UX professional, I’ve seen how AI can improve my processes and make my user research more impactful.
 I’m not afraid to incorporate it, but it is a tool, with positives and negatives.